Updated Pitching Thoughts (Copy)

 Discussing pitching at a Three Day Golf School

-• Great pitchers typically take very little divotflight the ball low and generate high spin rates
+• Great pitchers typically take little to no divotflight the ball low and generate high spin rates

 • Lower trajectory shots are significantly easier to gauge than higher ones